wuyang1002431655/tango_with_django_19/manuscript/chapter11-redux.md

 #User Authentication with `Django-Registration-Redux` {#chapter-redux}

 In a previous chapter, we added in login and registration functionality by manually coding up the URLs, views and templates.
-However, such functionality is common to many web application so developers have crated numerous add-on applications that can be included in your Django project to reduce the amount of code required to provide login, registration, one-step and two-step authentication, password change, password recovery, etc. In this chapter, we are going to use the package `django-registration-redux` to provide these facilities.
+However, such functionality is common to many web application so developers have created numerous add-on applications that can be included in your Django project to reduce the amount of code required to provide login, registration, one-step and two-step authentication, password change, password recovery, etc. In this chapter, we are going to use the package `django-registration-redux` to provide these facilities.

-This will mean we will need re-factor our code to remove the login and registration functionality we previously created, and then setup and configure our project to include the `django-registration-redux` application.
+This will mean we will need to re-factor our code to remove the login and registration functionality we previously created, and then setup and configure our project to include the `django-registration-redux` application.
 This chapter also will provide  you with some experience of using external applications and show you how easily they can be plugged into your Django project.

 ##Setting up Django Registration Redux

-To start we need to first install `django-registration-redux` into your environment using `pip`.
+To start we need to first install `django-registration-redux` version 1.4 into your environment using `pip`.

 {lang="text",linenos=off}
-	pip install django-registration-redux
+	pip install -U django-registration-redux==1.4

 Now that it is installed, we need to tell Django that we will be using this application.
 Open up the `settings.py` file, and update the